meselgroth/Starcraft2Bot/readme.md

 Uses Grpc.Tools to auto generate c# gRPC classes and connects over websocket sending binary gRPC messages.

+Proto files are downloaded from https://github.com/Blizzard/s2client-proto/tree/master/s2clientprotocol A future improvement would be a git link to ensure latest are always used.

 # Object Model
 ## SCV manager
 Build scvs until 85